-As a PhilHealth member, you have the option to apply for a PhilHealth ID card that serves as a valid form of identification in your transactions with PhilHealth or any other government agency.
+As a PhilHealth member, you have the option to apply for an identification card that serves as a valid form of identification in your transactions with PhilHealth or any other government agency.
 The PhilHealth ID card is free of charge and has no expiration date, which means that you can use it for life.
 It’s one of the easiest ID cards to get in the Philippines, because unlike other government-issued IDs like the UMID and the National ID, it doesn’t require the submission of lengthy forms or supporting documents.

 No matter your purpose and motivation for obtaining a PhilHealth identification card, it’s good to know that you can easily get one without resorting to unauthorized online assistance services.
-In this article, you will learn how to apply for a PhilHealth ID, the requirements for getting one, and whether this ID card is considered a valid ID or not.
+In this article, you will learn how to apply for a PhilHealth ID, the requirements for getting one, and whether this card is considered as a valid ID or not.

 Table of Contents

 - Is the PhilHealth ID a Valid ID?